EMCL-Research-ITSecLab/SONiC-interswitch-communication/README.md

 ```

 ##### 4.1.2 setup VLANs on the leafs
-Now on the **Leaf switches** run the following (Assuming the spine is connected to the Leaf on the leafs port 1/1 and the kali linux (client of the leaf) is connect to port 1/2 )
+Now on the **leaf switches** run the following (Assuming the spine is connected to the leaf on the leafs port 1/1 and the kali linux (client of the leaf) is connect to port 1/2 )
 **Leaf1:**
 ```
 sonic-cli